 Meditation is a practice where you train your mind or induce a state of consciousness.
-You can meditate to realize some benefit, such as relaxation, stress reduction, healing, or strengthening your life force.
+You can meditate to realize some benefits, such as relaxation, stress reduction, healing, or strengthening your life force.
 Or for developing certain qualities such as love, patience, generosity, and forgiveness.

 Focusing on breathing, visualizations, mantras or meditation music can help bring mindfulness to the present moment.
 This sets the stage to calm your mind.